 • information about educational visits and work experience.

-It is advisable for a parent to check with their Local Authority about the support available in their area.
+It is advisable for a parent to check with their local authority about the support available in their area.

 If a parent wishes their child to return to school, they can apply for schools at any point during the academic year.
 See our page on School Admissions for more information.

-For further information on home education contact Education Otherwise on 0300 124 5690.
+For further information on home education contact Education Otherwise

-This information is correct at the time of writing, 16th December 2022.
+This information is correct at the time of writing, 5th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.